ehsanchez/Hackathon2019/README.md

 Additionally, we provide you some code in order to recover the Sentinel-2 data from the bucket and to read the tfrecord files.

 # Code
-In order to run the code the following requirements are needed:
+To run the code the following requirements are needed:

 - Python 3.6
 - numpy (run `pip install numpy`)